LIU-YiFeng-1/ip/docs/README.md

    -----------------------------------------------------------------------------

  ## Running jar file on Command Prompt
- If you are running the jar file on Command Prompt, please use the following command:
+ If you are running the jar file on Windows Command Prompt, please use the following command:

  chcp 65001